 All data for the SQI were from the Stormwater Monitoring Coalition (SMC) regional monitoring program in southern California (Mazor 2015).
 This coalition represents multiple state, federal, and local agencies that have a shared mission of stormwater management for over 7000 stream kilometers in the region.
 The SMC initiated a regional monitoring program in 2009 to assist, in part, with the permitting process among dischargers from the member agencies.
-Central monitoring questions focus on assessing biological condition, identifying stressors associated with condition, and evaluating trends over time.
-This dataset represents the most comprehensive and only probailistic source of perennial stream data in Southern California.
+Central monitoring questions focus on assessing biological condition, identifying stressors associated with poor conditions, and evaluating trends over time.
+This dataset represents the most comprehensive source of stream data in Southern California.
 Because the SQI requires synoptic biological, chemistry, and physical habitat data, the final dataset used for model calibration represents a subset of the SMC dataset where all three components were simultaneously collected.
 This included 263 sites, 75% of which were used for model calibration.
 Sampling dates ranged from 2008 to 2015 with relatively even distribution of samples between years.
-Most sample events occurred in June following standard protocols for perennial stream surveys (Ode 2007).
+Most sample events occurred between May and June following standard protocols for perennial stream surveys (Ode 2007).

 Finally, precision and sensitivity of the SQI was evaluated to describe 1) how well the underlying empirical model described the likelihood of biological alteration, and 2) sensitivity of the model output to changing thresholds that defined the categorical conditions.
 The first analysis evaluated precision in the validation dataset for the SQI to determine agreement between the model and actual stress and biological conditions.
 The second analysis evaluated the change in results for the regional database that were caused by changing the categorical thresholds that defined which categories for the SQI were assigned to each site.
 For example, the percentage of sites ranked as healthy and unstressed was compared by evaluating a change in the biological threshold for altered/unaltered biology, e.g., at 1%, 10%, or 30% of reference scores for each index.